abbr/Unippear/README.md

 ```
 The URL of *header.css* remains to be *//&lt;my-unippearHost&gt;/v1/theme1/css/header.css*.

+Later on a new version, say *v2*, can be created by duplicating folder *v1* without changing the css because context variable *thisFileUrlPath* will be pointing to */public/assets/v2/...*.

 ### Access Control
-Without access control, an external site can easily spoof yours. *Unippear* prevents unauthorized access by validating the incoming request against a whitelist in file */client-whitelist.json*.
+Without access control, your branding can be easily spoofed. *Unippear* prevents unauthorized access by validating the incoming request against a whitelist in file */client-whitelist.json*.
 If *Referer* and/or *Origin* (used by CORS) request headers are supplied, they must match at least one RegEx patterns of the whitelist.

 ### Implementation
 After you have checked out live demo and familiarized with the topics described above, you can build your site layout service by:

 1. [installing](#installation) *Unippear*
 2. replacing files in */public/assets* with your own assets.
+Devise a versioning and/or theming strategy as you see fit.
 3. updating /client-whitelist.json with a list of authorized client URL patterns.
-Restart Node for updates to take effect.
+Restart Node every time for updates to take effect.
 4. launching *Unippear* by running `bin/www`.
 By default, the process listens on port 3000.
 To change port, either modify */bin/www* or set env PORT before launching node.
 Running *Node* as a service or setting up a front-end reverse proxy are beyond the scope of this document.
 It's easy to google a solution.

 ### Serving
 *Unippear* layout is served by adding following Javascript to an authorized client website page:
 ```
-<script type="text/javascript" src="//<your-unippearHost>/<version>/<theme>/"></script>
+<script type="text/javascript" src="//<your-unippearHost>/<version/theme>/"></script>
 <script type="text/javascript">
     unippear();
 </script>
 ```
+You need to advertise *&lt;your-unippearHost&gt;*, *&lt;version&gt;* and *&lt;theme&gt;* to intended clients.

 ### Customization
 The call to `unippear()` can take an option parameter.
 Out of the box *Unippear* only supports two options - *headerContainer* and *footerContainer* to specify which DOM element should header and footer be inserted into respectively.
 When omitted, header and footer are inserted into *&lt;body&gt;*.
 If, for instance, a client site HTML page has following DOM: